salmaloukili/Machine-Learning-Genetic-Disorders/README.md

 # Predicting Genetic Disorders: A Machine Learning Approach

 This project explores machine learning techniques to predict genetic disorders using a dataset of genetic features.
 It evaluates the performance of two models: **Random Forest** and **Neural Networks**, with a focus on addressing data imbalances and missing values, aiming to support early diagnosis and precision medicine.
+For details check the poster and the report.

 ## Table of Contents
 - [Overview](#overview)